 These must be available on request for airport staff and Aurigny’s crew to see.

-Our cabin crew will all be wearing medical grade masks throughout your flight.
+Our cabin crew will all be wearing fitted face masks throughout your flight.
 You should be aware that you may be seated in close proximity to a passenger that is exempt from wearing a mask and due to track and trace requirements are you are not permitted to move from your allocated seat.

 *Face masks need to cover your mouth, nose and chin, and should be either a protective or medical-style mask, or a fitted face covering.
 Face masks or face coverings should be secured to the face without being held.
 Coverings such as scarves, snoods, balaclavas or any similar items aren’t acceptable for travel and will not be permitted.

 Note: A religious face covering which covers the nose, mouth and chin is acceptable.

 You must wear your mask throughout your flight.
 If your mask becomes dirty or damaged on board, our staff may be able to provide you with a replacement.

 Further information can be found on the States of Guernsey's travel advice page.